JWST Coordinated Parallels Roadmap

 • Work with the Exposure Time Calculator (ETC) to understand the relative exposure times needed for both instrument configurations you want to use.
 Select the instrument requiring longer exposures to be your primary instrument since your parallel instrument exposures need to fit within the primary exposure times.

 • Understand what you plan to do with dithering.
-Most imaging parallel modes have dither patterns that will work for both instruments.
+Most coordinated parallel modes have dither patterns available that will work for both instruments.
 These are selectable within the APT observing templates once your primary and secondary instruments are specified.

 Parallel observations taken with NIRSpec MOS primary observations must adopt the MOS dither or nod pattern.
 Also, see the APT coordinated parallel article where this is discussed.